 Typical training goals fit the pattern of: "learners will be able to do after the training ends."

 Training goals are focus on the ability to do something, not whether or not the action is actually executed.

 Reinforcement objectives should differ from training goals because the focus should be on application.
-Your learner needs to do an action or use a skill to prove that they are changing their behaviors over time.
-The desired behavior change should be clearly defined and measured by learners moving from points A to B.
+Your learner needs to do an action or use a skill to prove that they are changing their behaviors.
+In addition, the desired behavior changes should be clearly defined and measured by learners moving from point A to point B.